People

 His current research interests include international trade warfare, business decision making during war, effectiveness of economic sanctions, military spending, and resource management in the context of war.
 An active member of two research clusters at Surrey: Centre for International Macroeconomic Studies (CIMS) within the School of Economics and the Centre for the Study of Global Power Competition (CGPC) within the Politics faculty, Eric was previously a Research Fellow at Oxford University from 2011-2016.

 Eric holds a PhD and PGCHE from the London School of Economics.
 He earned his BA and MA degrees from the University of Chicago.
-He is a Fellow of the Higher Education Academy and the Royal Historical Society for his work in Economic History.
+He is a Senior Fellow of the Higher Education Academy, and Fellow of the Royal Historical Society for his work in Economic History.

 Professor Amelia Hadfield